-This course focuses on a specific topic in Spanish literature and/or culture such as Women Voices in Spanish Literature or the Spanish-speaking World through Film.
+Taught in English, this course focuses on a specific topic in Spanish literature and/or culture such as Women Voices in Spanish Literature.
 Spanish majors are expected to do the required reading and writing in Spanish.

 SP 423 Hispanic Caribbean Literature (3)